BAEcon Economics and Finance / Overview

 - How to apply

-- Are you interested in the relationship between economics, finance and the social sciences?
+- Develop understanding of the relationship between economics, finance, and the social sciences.

 Courses in related subject areas

 Use the links below to view lists of courses in related subject areas.